esl/code-beam-europe/_trainings/the-nx-ecosystem-from-zero-to-hero.md

 trainers:
 - _participants/paulo-valente.md
 event_date: 17 October, virtual
+title: "The Nx Ecosystem: From Zero to Hero (virtual)"

 ---
 This tutorial is a zero-to-hero course on the Nx ecosystem, a numerical computing family of libraries used to integrate typed, multidimensional data needed for machine learning and data science.
 We will be creating a solution from scratch for one of the Kaggle "Getting Started" competitions, building all of our code using Nx tooling.
 The Kaggle "Getting Started" competitions are problems and challenges, with associated data sets, aimed at growing your data science skills.Throughout the training, we will make the boundaries between the Nx libraries clearer, allowing us to discuss how they complement and interact with each other, ensuring you become an expert.